abhilash1910/BERTSimilarity/README.md

 This [Colab Notebook](https://colab.research.google.com/drive/1OfFYGRdW3I8cMxL6Nj4KZd78PoiR4Lg0?usp=sharing) can be used as well for experimentation.

+A Kaggle Kernel for [Question Pair Similarity](https://www.kaggle.com/abhilash1910/bertsimilarity-library) detection is also provided which uses this library.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.